git-custom-code/Core-EditorConfig/README.md

 # Core-EditorConfig
-.editorcfg file with coding styles for c# for visual studio
+.editorcfg file with c# coding styles for visual studio

 ## What is EditorConfig?
 To quote directly from [editorconfig.org](http://editorconfig.org):